This is article #50 out of 50 in The Startup Marketing Playbook.

 3. Consider new combinations with partners

 When you scale, you need to branch even further out of you comfort zone and expand collaboration with partners.
 For example, Lyft launched a partnership with Detla Airlines where users earn SkyMiles for Lyft rides.
 In the beginning of Lyft’s journey in establishing its brand, such a partnership would have been a distraction.
-Now that it’s more mature, Lyft can explore unique deals like that.
+Now that it’s more established, Lyft can explore unique deals like this one.

 4. Repetition isn’t always a bad thing

 Just because you wrote about a topic last year doesn’t mean it’s now off limits.
-In many cases, you targets need to see your messaging and read your story over and over again before they are ready to proceed through the buyer’s journey.
+In many cases, your targets need to see your messaging and read your story several times before they are ready to proceed through the buyer’s journey.
 Repeating content with a slight variation can actually be positive reinforcement of your value proposition.

 5. Consider team skills evolution

-Skills you hired for in the beginning may be less relevant at scale.
+Skills you needed in the early-stages may be less relevant at scale.
 People who were invaluable on day 1 may be contributing a lot less on day 500 because of change in team structure and the company’s marketing goals.
 It’s important to be aware of these changes, help the team evolve and have the difficult conversations if a team member isn’t scaling.

 6. Don’t rebuild without good reason